chiragsankhe/MYSQL/DBMS.md

 ## 4 main types of database languages in DBMS, each serving a different purpose:

-🔹 1.
+### 🔹 1.
 Data Definition Language (DDL)
-📌 Used to define and modify database structure (tables, schemas).
++ 📌 Used to define and modify database structure (tables, schemas).

-⚙️ It deals with creating, altering, and deleting database objects.
++ ⚙️ It deals with creating, altering, and deleting database objects.

 Common DDL Commands:

-sql
-Copy
-Edit
-CREATE     -- Create a new table or database
++ `CREATE`     -- Create a new table or database
-ALTER      -- Modify existing table structure
++ `ALTER `     -- Modify existing table structure
-DROP       -- Delete table or database
++ `DROP`       -- Delete table or database
-TRUNCATE   -- Remove all records from a table (faster than DELETE) 🔹 2.
++` TRUNCATE`   -- Remove all records from a table (faster than DELETE)

+### 🔹 2.
 Data Manipulation Language (DML)
-📌 Used to insert, update, delete, and retrieve data.
++ 📌 Used to insert, update, delete, and retrieve data.

-🧑‍💻 It interacts with the data inside the tables.
++ 🧑‍💻 It interacts with the data inside the tables.

 Common DML Commands:

-sql
-Copy
-Edit
-SELECT     -- Retrieve data
++ `SELECT `    -- Retrieve data
-INSERT     -- Add new data
++ `INSERT`     -- Add new data
-UPDATE     -- Modify existing data
++ `UPDATE `    -- Modify existing data
-DELETE     -- Remove data
++ `DELETE`     -- Remove data

-🔹 3.
+### 🔹 3.
 Data Control Language (DCL)
 📌 Used to control access to data in the database.

-🔐 It handles permissions and security.
++ 🔐 It handles permissions and security.

 Common DCL Commands:

-sql
-Copy
-Edit
-GRANT      -- Give access to users
++ GRANT      -- Give access to users
-REVOKE     -- Remove access from users
++ REVOKE     -- Remove access from users

-🔹 4.
+### 🔹 4.
 Transaction Control Language (TCL)
-📌 Used to manage transactions in a database.
++ 📌 Used to manage transactions in a database.

-🔄 Ensures data consistency and rollback in case of errors.
++ 🔄 Ensures data consistency and rollback in case of errors.

 Common TCL Commands:

-sql
-Copy
-Edit
-COMMIT     -- Save changes
++ COMMIT     -- Save changes
-ROLLBACK   -- Undo changes
++ ROLLBACK   -- Undo changes
-SAVEPOINT  -- Set a point to rollback to
++ SAVEPOINT  -- Set a point to rollback to
-SET TRANSACTION -- Set properties for a transaction
++ SET TRANSACTION -- Set properties for a transaction
++
 🧠 Summary Table:
 Language Type	Purpose	Example Commands
 DDL	Define structure	CREATE, ALTER, DROP